 Make sure the surface area is large enough for some helpful beauty storage organizers.
-You can also make it easier to find the things you use daily, by stashing them in a separate compartment of a clear cosmetics organizer.
+You can also make it easier to find the things you use daily, by stashing them in a separate compartment of these clear cosmetics organizers.

 DIY Modern Vanity

 Next top the drawers with a simple table top, and add a glass cover if you’re feeling fancy.
-You can add a glam light up vanity mirror, and finish the look out with some added shelving units to complete the space.
+You can add a glam light up vanity mirror, and finish the look out with some of these vertical shelving units to complete the space.

 Don’t forget to jazz up the look with some cute vanity accessories, and you’ve got a Pinterest worthy, DIY custom vanity fit for a beauty queen.

-Of course, if you’re not into the simple DIY vanity look, you’ve got plenty of options with tons of built in storage.
+If you’re not into the simple DIY vanity look, you’ve got plenty of options with built in storage.

 Choose a set thats got plenty of deep drawers, but also has surface area if you want to add some personal touches down the road.
 This Hollywood vintage vanity style has a classic look that always be super chic.

-So which of these lovely vanity styles is the perfect fit for you?
-Let me know in the comments below what your makeup table set up is like, or which style is your dream vanity!
+So which of these lovely vanity styles is right up your alley?
+Let me know in the comments which style is your favorite!

-And if you’re looking for some vintage vanity inspiration, make sure to follow Flourishmentary on Pinterest and check out the ‘Vintage Vanities & Makeup Table Ideas‘ board!
+And if you are looking for more decor tips, check out all my interior design guides for more inspo!
+And for more vintage vanity tables, make sure to follow Flourishmentary on Pinterest and check out the ‘Vintage Vanities & Makeup Table Ideas’ board!